-Travel medical insurance is designed to cover people traveling outside the home country.
+International travel medical insurance is designed to cover people traveling outside their home country.
 Therefore, if you are traveling within your home country, travel medical insurance would not cover domestic travel.
 Please check with your domestic health insurance, as it will most likely provide coverage when traveling domestically.

 Non-Refundable Trip Costs

 Travel medical insurance generally covers any medical conditions, injuries or accidents that may occur after the effective date of the policy.
 It also provides various other benefits such as trip interruption, loss of checked luggage, emergency medical evacuation and repatriation of remains.

 However, if you are concerned that if you are unable to go on your trip due to a valid reason and you will lose prepaid, non-refundable trip costs such as airline or cruise booking, hotel booking, tours booking and so on, you should consider purchasing trip cancellation insurance instead - this coverage is primarily based on the trip cost, the age and the duration of travel.